Sebastian-GA/RISCV_uC/sources/multi-cycle/rtl/memory/peripherals/README.md

 ### Configuration

-To configure the digital output peripheral, write the desired value to the DOUT_REG and ADOUT_REG registers.
-The DOUT_REG register is used to set the digital value of the output pins.
-The ADOUT_REG register is used to configure the analog (PWM) / digital output pins.
+To configure the digital output peripheral, first write the desired mode to the OUTM_REG.
+See the [OUTM_REG](#output-mode-register-outm_reg) register for more information.

 ### Example Code